MEVIT4528 – Alternative film

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

-Teaching takes place throughout the semester organized as workshops comprising lectures, film screenings, and student activities.
+Fall 2020: Digital teaching takes place throughout the semester organized as workshops comprising lectures, film screenings, and student activities.
 In addition, students will receive supervision on their term paper.

 A proposal for the term paper should be approved by the course teacher.